-'We Can Beat This Guy': Bernie Sanders Urges Mass Mobilization Against Donald Trump's Agenda
+‘We Can Beat This Guy’: Bernie Sanders Urges Mass Mobilization Against Donald Trump’s Agenda"It's not a question of us working with Trump.
+It's a question of Trump working with us."

 As he tours the U.S. in the wake of Donald Trump’s devastating electoral victory this month, Sen. Bernie Sanders (I-Vt.) is using his growing influence within the Democratic Party and among the voting population at-large to outline how the country can prevent slipping backward and in fact can move forward—even with Republicans soon in control of both the White House and Congress.